microsoft/WhatTheHack/038-MdwCovid19/Student/05-TransformLoad.md

-# Challenge 4: Staging and Transformation
+# Challenge 5: Staging and Transformation

 [< Previous Challenge](./03-OnPremIngest.md) - **[Home](../README.md)** - [Next Challenge >](./05-Calculate.md)

-## Background story
+## Introduction

 Now that Caladan has all the data from their cloud and on-premises data stores it is time to create a usable Operational Data Store.